Phone: (559) 600-3357 Fax: (559) 600-7629

 - Operational Statement: For some new or unique businesses we may require a completed operational statement.
 Contact your inspector to see if this will be required of your operation.
 This operational statement will help you think through some details that you may not have considered and it provides a more complete picture of your operation.
 The better we understand your operation, the better we will be able to determine what your requirements will be and how to evaluate your vehicle.

 This form was designed to encompass many different types of food vehicles, so not everything on the form is going to apply to all vehicle operations.
 Please include detailed information about your menu, vehicle, route information (locations where you will be selling) and operation.

 - Inspection Appointment: In order to obtain a Permit to Operate, you must schedule an appointment with your inspector.
 The location of your commissary determines who your inspector will be.
 You will be required to bring your vehicle(s), fully functional and ready to operate (hot water at sinks, steam tables on and 135°F or above, mechanical refrigeration on and 41°F or below, all equipment in place, etc.) to the office for inspection, submit the above documentation, complete an Environmental Health Application and pay fees.
-(View map to our office or the Master Schedule of Fees.)
+(Master Schedule of Fees)

 If your vehicle passes inspection, you will be issued a Vehicle Permit Approval sticker and you may begin operating in Fresno County.
 Here is a list of the main requirements for food vehicles.
 This list is not all-inclusive.

 You must comply with zoning laws at all of the locations you choose to operate.
 Zoning laws typically do not allow for mobiles to set up in parking lots, street corners or empty dirt lots.
 Staying in one location even when you do not have customers requires proper land use entitlements.
 You may travel a route and stop at businesses, offices, manufacturing and construction sites stopping only as long as you have customers.
 Some locations that typically do not have zoning restrictions are: